AlbertWhite/site-v2.0/src/data/blogs/apollo-cache.md

 ### What would be the possible solutions

-- Add id to the object, so Apollo could create the cache for this object properly to prevent from totally overwrittening the object.
+- Add id to the object, so Apollo could create the cache for this object properly to prevent from totally overwriting the object.

 - In typepolicy, [merge](https://www.apollographql.com/docs/react/caching/cache-field-behavior/#merging-arrays) the fields, so it will merge instead of overwriting.